Azure/azure-sdk-for-java/sdk/spring-2-3/azure-spring-boot-samples/azure-spring-boot-sample-active-directory-webapp/README.md

-# OAuth 2.0 Sample for Azure AD Spring Boot Starter client library for Java
+# Azure OAuth 2.0 Sample for Azure AD Spring Boot Starter client library for Java

 ## Key concepts
 This sample illustrates how to use `azure-spring-boot-starter-active-directory` package to work with OAuth 2.0 and OpenID Connect protocols on Auzre.
 This sample will use Microsoft Graph API to retrieve user infomation.